alinelira/dog_breed_classifier/README.md

 ## Project Overview <a name="overview"></a>

-This project consists of building a Convolutional Neural Network (CNN) pipeline to analyze user-provided images.
-The goal is to identify the breed of a dog when given an image of one, and to identify the resembling dog breed when given an image of a person.

-Additionally, a  web app was created to receive an image as input and the output will be the dog breed (if the image provided is a dog) or resembling dog breed (if the image provided is a human).
+This project consists of building a Convolutional Neural Network (CNN) pipeline capable of identifying the breed of a dog in an image and also identifying the resembling dog breed when given an image of a person.
+In addition to the CNN pipeline, a web app was created to receive an image as input and output the dog breed (if the image provided is of a dog) or the resembling dog breed (if the image provided is of a human).

 Below are some examples of how the web app works.